 });

-• Final step in writing a test is to verify that the expected function calls were made and the expected data was returned.
+- Final step in writing a test is to verify that the expected function calls were made and the expected data was returned.
 Since the function you are testing here does not return anything, we will look at how to check for that in a later test case.
-For now, let’s verify that both the markCityAsFavorite and the map function was called once with the verify function.
+For now, let’s verify that both the

 test(